sandeep-m-patil/JavaScript-Assignment/Closure/Answer for Problems.md

 ### Problem 2: The Delayed Greeter (Incorrect Assumption about Variable Scope)
 ### Imagine we want to create a function delayedGreeter that takes an array of names and, after a delay, greets each name.

-- In the original delayedGreeter function, the problem happens because var doesn’t create a new value of i for each loop — it shares the same one.
+- In the delayedGreeter function, the output is incorrect because it uses var in the loop.

-- So when the setTimeout runs after the loop finishes, it tries to use names[3], which doesn’t exist, so it prints undefined.
-The corrected version uses a trick called an IIFE (a function that runs right away) to save the current value of i each time through the loop.
+- Since var is function-scoped, all setTimeout callbacks end up sharing the same value of i, which becomes 3 after the loop ends.
+As a result, the function tries to access names[3], which doesn't exist, and prints undefined.

-- This way, each setTimeout remembers the right name to print.
-In modern JavaScript, you can simply use let instead of var, which fixes the problem without needing that trick, because let creates a new value of i for each loop.
+- To fix this, the delayedGreeterCorrected version uses an IIFE (Immediately Invoked Function Expression) to create a new scope for each loop iteration, capturing the current value of i as index, so each setTimeout works with the correct name.

-- This shows how closures help functions remember values even after the loop is done.
+-A cleaner and more modern fix is shown in delayedGreeterLet, where let is used instead of var.
+Since let is block-scoped, it automatically creates a fresh i value for each loop cycle.